-- ✓ Wearing long sleeves at inappropriate times. - ✓ Spending more time in the bathroom. - ✓ Unexplained cuts or bruises, burns or other injuries. - ✓ Unexplained smell of Dettol, TCP, etc. - ✓ Low mood seems to be depressed or unhappy, low self-esteem, feelings of worthlessness. - ✓ Any mood changes anger, sadness. - ✓ Changes in eating or sleeping patterns. - ✓ Losing friendships, spending more time by themselves, and becoming more private or defensive. - ✓ Withdrawal from activities that used to be enjoyed. - ✓ Abuse of alcohol and or drugs.
+- Wearing long sleeves at inappropriate times - Spending more time in the bathroom - Unexplained cuts or bruises, burns or other injuries - Unexplained smell of Dettol, TCP, etc - Low mood seems to be depressed or unhappy, low self-esteem, feelings of worthlessness - Any mood changes anger, sadness - Changes in eating or sleeping patterns - Losing friendships, spending more time by themselves and becoming more private or defensive - Withdrawal from activities that used to be enjoyed - Abuse of alcohol and or drugs

-Maghull High recognises that any child who self-harms or expresses thoughts about self-harm and/or suicide, must be taken seriously and appropriate help and intervention will be offered at the earliest point.
+Maghull High School recognises that any child who self-harms or expresses thoughts about self-harm and/or suicide, must be taken seriously and appropriate help and intervention will be offered at the earliest point.
 Any member of staff who is made aware that a child has self-harmed or is contemplating self-harm or suicide will record and report the matter to the DSL as soon as possible as with any other safeguarding concern.
 The DSL will contact the relevant agency.
-Where a child residing in Sefton has suffered harm or is at risk from significant harm a referral will be made to the CHAT team, for students residing outside of Sefton referrals will be made to the appropriate services in the Local Authority.
+Where a child has suffered harm or is at risk from significant harm a referral will be made to the IFD.